bihor/camaliga/README.md

 - Bugfix: don´t ignore selected pages on category-search.
 - Bugfix: content-Viewhelper repaired for composer-mode.
 - Bugfix for TYPO3 11.5: folder css renamed to Css and plugin-icon is now in Resources/Public/Icons.

+New in version 11.1:
+- Replacement of the Viewhelper cam:addPublicResources.
+It is now deprecated.
+Use f:asset.css or f:asset.script instead.